pumlhorse/pumlhorse.github.io/v1/commandLine.md

 * Number of times to run part of a test
 * Login credentials

 These values are then referenced like normal variables in the script.
-To use a context with the CLI, use the <code>-c fileName</code>
+To use a context with the CLI, use the `-c fileName` option.
-option.
 JSON (.json) and YAML (.yml) files are supported.

 `pumlhorse myScript1.puml myScript.2.puml -c context_PROD.json`